-The image on your right represents the hyoid bone.
-It is the only bone that doesn't connect with any other joint in the body!
+The image above represents the hyoid bone.
+It is the only bone that doesn’t connect with any other joint in the body!

-The image on your right shows the patella or kneecap.
+The image above shows the patella or kneecap.

 This category is not commonly mentioned in the classification of bones based on their shape.
 However, if we get into a deeper classification, then sutural bones are worth a mention.

-The image on your right shows the sutural bones of the skull.
+The image above shows the sutural bones of the skull.